 4. Don’t take on huge amounts of debt

 Taking out a loan to cover certain expenses is part of everyday life.
 Once you start earning your first paycheck, opening store accounts and taking on debt to service your lifestyle can be tempting.
-When taking out a loan, make sure that you can afford the repayment terms.
+When applying for a loan, make sure that you can afford the repayment terms.
 Don’t take on more debt than you can comfortably repay.

 5. Start investing early